freeverseio/LAOS-roadmap/README.md

 Rococo as a parachain, and the first evolution will be up and running as a solochain.

 ![](./relay_ownership_evolution.drawio.svg)
-- [ownChain] release of LAOS ownership parachain node based on substrate based on [substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template)
+- [ownChain] release of LAOS ownership parachain node based on [substrate parachain template](https://github.com/substrate-developer-hub/substrate-parachain-template)
 - [ownChain] LAOS ownership chain is alive
 - [ownChain] LAOS ownership chain connected to [Rococo](https://substrate.io/developers/rococo-network) as a parachain
 - [evoChain] release of LAOS evolution chain node based on [substrate node template](https://github.com/substrate-developer-hub/substrate-node-template)